 How to install Netstat on CentOS 8

-netstat is a command-line utility to view network connections information to/from the machine.
-With netstat command, you can see network connections, interface statistics, routing tables, masquerade connections, and multicast memberships.
+Netstat is a command-line utility to view network connection information to/from the machine.
+With the netstat command, you can see network connections, interface statistics, routing tables, masquerade connections, and multicast memberships.

 bash: netstat: command not found